ClickHouse/ClickHouse/docs/en/operations/system-tables/information_schema.md

 # information_schema {#information-schema}

 `INFORMATION_SCHEMA` (`information_schema`) is a system database that contains views.
 Using these views, you can get information about the metadata of database objects.
+These views read data from the columns of the [system.columns](../../operations/system-tables/columns.md), [system.databases](../../operations/system-tables/databases.md) and [system.tables](../../operations/system-tables/tables.md) system tables.

 The structure and composition of system tables may change in different versions of the product, but the support of the `information_schema` makes it possible to change the structure of system tables without changing the method of access to metadata.
 Metadata requests do not depend on the DBMS used.